MohamadMahdi-RaeisiMakiani/PythonBase_2022_Exercises/README.md

 # PythonBase_2022_Exercises

+* Check the "Apps_Info.txt" file to know which concepts worked on each python script.

 Here is my Python review exercises at 2022, some of concepts that could be learned from this repository are:
   - Python Basic-Syntax
   - Variables, Data Types, Conditionals